 GO BACK TO ALL MMT RESOURCES

-Disclaimer: I am a layperson who has studied MMT since February of 2018.
+Disclaimer: I have studied MMT since February of 2018.
 I’m not an economist or academic, and I don’t speak for the MMT project.
 The information in this post is my best understanding, but I don’t assert it to be perfectly accurate.
 In order to ensure accuracy, you should rely on the expert sources linked throughout.
 If you have feedback to improve this post, please get in touch.

 The federal government doesn’t “print money.”
 It issues currency.
 (To be less precisely accurate but still reasonable, it creates money.)
 It does this by making numbers in accounting entries bigger, and when it collects revenue via taxation or bond sales, it reduces those same numbers.
 It “expands and contracts balance sheets.”

 This is how all federal revenue and spending works, and has always worked – ever since the first dollar was issued, long ago.
 This is the case regarding funding federal programs, selling and repurchasing government bonds, quantitative easing (QE), etc. There are no exceptions.
 Here’s former Federal Reserve chairman Ben Bernanke, at the height of the Great Financial Crisis, speaking at around the eight-minute mark in this video: